 The production & processing of natural rubber and the product manufacturing industry together provide gainful employment to over 300,000 persons making this industry a mainstay in economic sustenance while at the same time providing a high degree of environment friendliness through the natural forest cover provided by the rubber plantations and substantial carbon sequestering.

 In consideration of the potential of its high value adding capacity in the product manufacturing sector the industry together with relevant government institutions has developed a 10 year master plan for the development of the rubber industry.

 The globally linked rubber industry in Sri Lanka shows excellent potential for exponential growth with the global industry growing annually at 4-6%.
 Sri Lanka’s range of products has ample room to evolve with new developments and research in the field.
-Opportunities in the global markets are assured to technically sound and innovative local manufacturers; it is clear that the rubber industry will continue to be a solid and profitable facet of Sri Lanka’s economy.
+With opportunities in the global markets being assured to technically sound and innovative local rubber & rubber based product manufacturers & suppliers, it is clear that the rubber industry will continue to be a solid and profitable facet of Sri Lanka’s economy.